Skip to content

 // PEM string (e.g. loaded from an env var or secret manager)

-new JwtService({ key: process.env.RSA_PRIVATE_KEY_PEM });
+new JwtService({ key: process.env.RSA_PRIVATE_KEY_PEM! });

 // Node KeyObject (e.g. from generateKeyPairSync or createPrivateKey)